 Erase Suspend (ES) SR2[1]: The Erase Suspend bit is used to determine when the device is in Erase Suspend mode.
 This is a status bit that cannot be written.
-When Erase Suspend bit is set to 1, the device is in erase suspend mode.
+When Erase Suspend bit is set to '1', the device is in erase suspend mode.
 When Erase Suspend bit is cleared to 0, the device is not in erase suspend mode.
-Refer to Erase Suspend and Resume Commands (75h) (7Ah) for details about the Erase Suspend/Resume commands.
+Refer to "Erase Suspend and Resume commands (ERSP 75h or ERRS 7Ah)" on page 116 for details about the Erase Suspend/Resume commands.

 Program Suspend (PS) SR2[0]: The Program Suspend bit is used to determine when the device is in Program Suspend mode.
 This is a status bit that cannot be written.
-When Program Suspend bit is set to 1, the device is in program suspend mode.
+When Program Suspend bit is set to '1', the device is in program suspend mode.
 When the Program Suspend bit is cleared to 0, the device is not in program suspend mode.
-Refer to "Program suspend (PGSP 85h) and resume (PGRS 8Ah)" on page 104 for details.
+Refer to "Program Suspend (PGSP 85h) and Resume (PGRS 8Ah)" on page 112 for details.

-7.6.4 AutoBoot register
+8.6.4 AutoBoot Register